 Context and use

 Biographies and autobiographies offer a glimpse into the lives of public figures.
 They can even shed light on the events of the times they were living in.
-Most of the time the celebrities/ prominent businessmen or important social figures write their own biographies while at times, a journalist writes their story.
+Most of the time celebrities/ prominent businessmen or important social figures write their own biographies while at times, a journalist writes their story.
 Like Yasser Usman had been a film journalist for years before he decided to pen the biographies of Rekha and Guru Dutt.
-The former was as he had witnessed it closely during his career as a film journalist, the latter was more based on research and interviews conducted with people alive at that time.
+The former was as he had witnessed it closely during his career as a film journalist, and the latter was more based on research and interviews conducted with people alive at that time.

 If you are writing a biography of someone who is still alive, get the person’s consent.
 Even while writing about someone long gone, your work should not have a negative impact on anyone.
 For historic figures, you can try to apply for grants that sponsor academic research.